saahil/saahil.github.io/_posts/2022-02-15-digitalization-talking-data.md

 Activated data is fresh (despite being old), malleable, and vocal (_"talk to your data, and data talks back"_).
 Activated data knows what it is.

-Semantic web was/is a magnificent achievement, in terms of categorizing and standardizing data on the internet.
-Domain Knowledge Graphs can build upon the semantic web to _activate_ data, and enable organizations to make decisions and generate value.
+Semantic web is already a magnificent achievement, in terms of categorizing and standardizing data on the internet.
+Domain Knowledge Graphs can even further build upon the semantic web idea to _activate_ data, and enable organizations to make decisions and generate value.